 Additionally, advances in crop technologies and seed traits have greatly reduced environmental impact.

-Biotech herbicide-tolerant crops not only reduce herbicide application, resulting in cleaner soil and water, they promote greater adoption of no-till farming, which minimizes soil erosion and the release of climate-changing carbon into the atmosphere.
+GM herbicide-tolerant crops not only reduce herbicide application, resulting in cleaner soil and water, they promote greater adoption of no-till farming, which minimizes soil erosion and the release of climate-changing carbon into the atmosphere.

 So what does this mean for you?
 It means farmers and ranchers are doing more with less land and doing it a manner that is environmentally sound.